 Sample numbers are assigned sequentially.
-For example, 12NVNCDS01, 12NVNCDS02, and 12NVNCDS03, are the first three debris samples at the NVNC site.
+For example, 13NVNCSL01, 13NVNCSL02, and 13NVNCSL03, are the first three soil samples collected at the NVNC site.
 For samples at depths, an additional two-digit number will follow the above sample identifications (IDs).
-For example, if 12NVNCSS04 were sampled at 0.5 and 2.5 feet, the sample ID would be 12NVNCSS04-0.5 and 12NVNCSS04-2.5.
+For example, if 13NVNCSL01 were sampled at 1.0 feet bgs, the sample ID would be 13NVNCSL01-1.0.
 Samples sent to the laboratory will not be renumbered.

 Field quality control (QC) duplicate samples will be submitted blind to the laboratory for analysis and will be annotated using the sample identification sequence as listed in Table 5-1 above.
-Trip blanks will be numbered sequentially for shipping container.
-For example, 12NVNCTB02 would be the trip blank accompanying the second cooler that is shipped to the analytical laboratory, containing volatile samples.

-5.8 SURVEY SAMPLE LOCATIONS
+5.7 SURVEY SAMPLE LOCATIONS

-Each sample location will be initially marked with a lath, surveyors tape, or pin flags.
+Each 2012 sample location containing contaminants exceeding the cleanup levels will be relocated by ECOLAND and marked with a lath, surveyors tape, or pin flags.
 Bristol will write the sample identification on each corresponding sample marker.
 A handheld GPS will then be used to electronically mark the drum and/or soil removal location.
 The latitude and longitude will also be recorded in the sampler's field notebook.

-5.9 DECONTAMINATION
+5.8 DECONTAMINATION